29 Jun How you Assess Candidates is How They Assess you

 - Mobile is mandatory— given that roughly half of all web visits are from mobile devices, your assessment better work on them

 - Be uniquely yourself— create a differentiated experience by conveying a flavour for the job, your company culture and employment brand

 - Fun always wins — try to make the experience so engaging – even entertaining – that the candidate doesn’t feel like they’re taking a test

-Creating an awesome assessment experience is of little value if the assessment itself is not grounded in the psychology science required to accurately predict performance for a given role.
+When you assess candidates, creating an awesome assessment experience is of little value if the assessment itself is not grounded in the psychology science required to accurately predict performance for a given role.
 A job analysis study is the necessary first step to identify the competencies associated with success in a given role.
 Asking managers and studying current superstars can help you narrow the list of competencies.
 But a validation study need also be mounted to positively prove which scores are most important.

 Hiring top performers is not and end unto itself.
 The ultimate aim is to help your company do better.
 So identify the key success metrics for your business that can be directly related to staff performance.
 Then start tracking those numbers in relation to assessment procedures and scores.
 Pull that off, and you’ll elevate HR from a purely supporting role to a key strategic player.